Bethlehem Baptist Church (Minneapolis): History

+In 2021, Kenny Stokes became Pastor for Preaching and Vision.

+In 2022, it ended its multisite network and its North and South campuses became stand-alone churches.

+By 2025, it had 2 Sunday services in its 900-seat sanctuary.

+Controversies

 Jason Meyer resigned as Pastor for Preaching and Vision, Downtown Campus, effective August 1, 2021.
-He cited the "fracturing of evangelicalism" and suggested a "neo-conservative" preacher would be a better fit.
+According to the latter, the council of elders accused him of having too much empathy in his sermons.
+Meyer suggested that a neo-fundamentalist preacher would better meet the council's expectations.
 The church had three pastors resign during the summer of 2021, citing issues including bullying, a toxic culture, and conflicts over how to handle abuse.
-Much of the abuse these pastors faced had to do with their support for the critical race theory.
-In 2021, Kenny Stokes became Pastor for Preaching and Vision.
+Much of the abuse these pastors faced had to do with their support for the critical race theory and the #Metoo movement.

 Beliefs

 The church has a Baptist confession of faith and is a member of Converge.